Brochu/brochu.github.io/README.md

 2. Clone down your fork `git clone git@github.com:yourusername/yourusername.github.io.git`
 3. Serve the site and watch for markup/sass changes `jekyll serve`
 4. View your website at http://0.0.0.0:4000
 5. Commit any changes and push everything to the master branch of your GitHub user repository.
-GitHub Pages will then rebuild and serve your website.
+GitHub Pages will then rebuild and serve your website.0

 ## Moar!